ungarson/MetroStations/README.md

 `Lines` is an array of objects with information about lines.

-Fields in the very next table exist in every stations' json.
+Fields in the very next table exist in every lines' json.

 | Fields | Value | Meaning |
 | ------------- | ------------- | ------------- |